Kyle-RGU/Informed-Pair-Selection/README.md

 ### Key
-Each python file corresponds to an algorithm discussed in the paper.
+Each python file corresponds to one of the algorithms discussed in the paper.
 To consolidate the names of the algorithm, a key is provided below.

   [Base.py](https://github.com/Kyle-RGU/Informed-Pair-Selection/blob/master/Informed%20Pair%20Selection/SNN_Base.py) = Base